codedellemc/machine/kubernetes-rexray/README.md

   docker-machine ssh k8 "curl -sSL https://dl.bintray.com/emccode/rexray/install | sh -s staged"
   ```

 3. Create a REX-Ray configuration file.
 There is no need to install REX-Ray at this point since it is embedded in Kubernetes, unless you want it for troubleshooting purposes.

-Make sure to present a valid path by replacing `user` under the `volumePath` parameter.
+    *There are two fields that are cirtical to change!*  Make sure to present a valid path by replacing `user` under the `volumePath` parameter.
+Also make sure to update the `localMachineOrId` with the name of the docker-machine, in this case it was `k8`.

    ```bash
     docker-machine ssh k8 "sudo mkdir -p /etc/rexray && sudo tee -a /etc/rexray/config.yml << EOF